Lamismn/PyBer_Analysis/README.md

 As seen in the above charts, Urban cities represent the highest percentages in all three categories.

-4. After sparating a specific time frame of interest & studying it (from 1.1.2019 to 4.29.2019), the final analysis resulted the following chart:
+4. After sparating a specific period of interest & studying it (from 1.1.2019 to 4.29.2019), the final analysis resulted the following chart:

 ![Total Fare by city type](https://user-images.githubusercontent.com/79733383/113520616-47de0b80-9562-11eb-9fe1-dc20f2b10306.png)